OpenEnroth/OpenEnroth/HACKING.md

 Testing
 -------
 We strive for a good test coverage of the project, and while we're not there yet, the current policy is to add tests for all the bugs we fix, as long as the fix is testable.
-E.g. graphical glitches are generally very hard to test, but we have the infractructure to test game logic and small isolated classes.
+E.g. graphical glitches are generally very hard to test, but we have the infrastructure to test game logic and small isolated classes.

-Tests are not built by default, and you will need to set `OE_BUILD_TESTS` cmake variable to be able to build them.
-You can either use your IDE for that, or just run `cmake` with `-DOE_BUILD_TESTS=ON` from the command line.

 Tests in OpenEnroth fall into two categories:
 * Unit tests.
 These are a standard breed of tests, written using Google Test.
 You can see some examples in `src/Utility/Tests`.
 * Game tests.
 If you're familiar with how testing is done these days for complex mobile apps, then you can consider game tests a variation of UI tests that's specific to our project.
-Game tests need game assets to run, and are currently **not** run in github actions.
+Game tests need game assets to run.

 Game tests work by instrumenting the engine, and then running test code in between the game frames.
 This code usually sends events to the engine (e.g. mouse clicks), which are then processed by the engine in the next frame, but it can do pretty much anything else – all of engine's data is accessible and writable from inside the game test.